maarten-vda/AlphaTools/README.md

 python AlphaTools.py --input $INPUT_DIR --mode "plddt"
 ```

 The --combine flag also works with pLDDT mode.
-For example the following command makes a pLDDT plot of the highest scores across models
+For example the following command makes a pLDDT plot of the highest scores across models.
+In addition to the pAE `--combine` options `choices=['mean', 'range', 'max', 'min', 'median', 'std_dev']`, pLDDT also supports `'all'`, where all the pLDDT of all 5 models are plotted.
+The default `--combine` option in pLDDT mode is `'all'`.
 ```
 python AlphaTools.py --input $INPUT_DIR --mode "plddt" --combine "max"
 ```